ryncmrfrd/lp/README.md

 });
 ```

-From here, the translating and UI is taken care of by [app.js](https://github.com/ryncmrfrd/lp/blob/master/extention/js/app.js), which really begins with an `onMessage` event listener.
-As soon as the message from [inject.js](https://github.com/ryncmrfrd/lp/blob/master/extention/js/inject.js) is recieved, the page is deemed either "supported" or not:
+From here, the translating and UI is taken care of by app.js, beginning with an `onMessage` event listener, triggered when the runtime message is received.
+Once the message is received, the page is deemed either supported, or not:

 ```javascript
 if(request.url) {